Team-A-I-L-A/KNN-Machine-Learning-Laboratory-Sample-Classification---Python/README.md

 ## Hiring 🤝🏿
-If you wish to hire me, please contact me at the following e-mail address: t3.aila.dev@gmail.com
+If you wish to hire us, please contact us at the following e-mail address: t3.aila.dev@gmail.com